thunderbird/thunderbird-website/README.md

     * This builds into the `site` directory.
 * `python build-site.py` for thunderbird.net.
     * This builds into the `thunderbird.net` directory.

+## View Website
+In order to view the website, enter the `thunderbird.net` directory and run the following command to spin up an HTTP server

+`python -m SimpleHTTPServer 8000`

+You can then navigate to: http://127.0.0.1:8000 to view the website (you have to choose your location when you visit the page first, as it won't redirect you to your locale automatically).

 ## Automated Builds
 In general, you only need to manually build the website for testing and development purposes.
 Webhooks on each of the repositories trigger